Pranay-Kumar-k/Any.do-Clone/README.md

 * We can tasks for today by using the `add quick task` chat box
 * We can see list of tasks which are available for today
 * We can also create a task by using `create task` button
-* If we are done with task then, we can remove the task from the `today`' tasks list
+* If we are done with task then, we can remove the task from the `today` tasks list

 ## Status
 * We need to add more features which are present in official Any.do to-do list app